miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 Unfortunately, such plans and tools aren't so obvious to everybody, and such instructors aren't so common.
 But they do exist.
 You just can't plop a kid in front of a screen and hope it happens.
-It has to be totally integrated into their lives... as if it wasn't.
+It has to be totally integrated into their lives.
 And really you've got to find the love for math yourself if you want your kid to feel the love.
 They learn by example, remember?
 Do the maths in front of them if you can.
 Happily, that can just be playing with toys.

 It's Pavlovian conditioning again, but the right kind.
 You know what kids want?
 To not be bored.
 To feel like they belong.
 To feel proud of themselves.
 To